 • Build analytics solutions that combine data from two very differently structured ERPs during an acquisition and merger.

-• Harmonize and analyze data from a legacy human resource information system (HRIS) and a modern cloud based HRIS during a platform migration.
+• Harmonize and analyze data from a legacy human resource information system (HRIS) and a modern cloud-based HRIS during a platform migration.

 • Allow for seamless transition of analytics reporting from one eCommerce platform to another, even before the future state platform was available in production.

-These solutions were data source and technology agnostic.
+These solutions were data source and technology-agnostic.
 I started with a dimensional model before ever working on a physical, technology, data-dependent model.

 Dimensional Data Modeling: The Missing Piece to The Way You Approach Analytics in the Modern Data Stack